Claude Code Plugin

 Verify installation

 Start a new Claude Code session.
-The SessionStart hook should automatically run thrum prime and inject context.
-You'll see your agent identity, team roster, and unread messages in the session preamble.
+The SessionStart hook will prompt you to run /thrum:prime to load your session context.
+Running it displays your agent identity, team roster, unread messages, and daemon health.

 Slash Commands